-The last section of the goals, objectives and policies in this chapter provides direction for four aspects of decision-making:
+The last section of the goals, objectives and policies in this chapter provides direction for five aspects of decision-making:

-1. How citizens participate;
+1. How community members participate;

-2. What kinds of plans the county will prepare to guide its physical development and how they will interrelate;
+2. What kinds of plans the county will prepare to guide its physical development and how they are interrelated;

-3. How to keep the comprehensive land use plan and its implementing documents up to date, understandable and reliable; and
+3. How to keep the comprehensive land use plan and its implementing documents up to date, understandable and reliable;

-4. How governments should coordinate, particularly for lands around the cities and towns where future annexations will occur.
+4. How governments should coordinate, particularly for lands around the cities and towns where future annexations will occur; and

+5. How counties implement and report on progress in implementing their comprehensive plans.

 VII.
 GOALS, OBJECTIVES AND POLICIES